slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 ```
 My Windows machine has a good video card, and can act as X Window Server, relieving the Linux box.

-Running Gnome Desktop on a different machine (Windows 10 with VcXsrv):
+Running Gnome Desktop on a different machine (Windows 10 with VcXsrv in my case):
 ```
 export DISPLAY=<machine>.local:0.0
 gnome-shell --x11 --replace